VarshaSri21/F-1B-Visa-Analysis/README.md

 The dataset used for this project is derived from the company's sales database.
 It contains the following key fields:

-CASE_NUMBER: A unique case number is assigned by the (USCIS) to each H-1B visa application that is submitted by an employer on behalf of a foreign worker.
+`CASE_NUMBER`: A unique case number is assigned by the (USCIS) to each H-1B visa application that is submitted by an employer on behalf of a foreign worker.

-CASE_STATUS: Analyze the current status of the H-1B visa application, where the values can be certified, denied, withdrawn, or pending.
+`CASE_STATUS`: Analyze the current status of the H-1B visa application, where the values can be certified, denied, withdrawn, or pending.

-RECEIVED_DATE: H-1B visa application received date by USCIS.
+`RECEIVED_DATE`: H-1B visa application received date by USCIS.

-DECISION_DATE: The decision date for the H1-B visa application.
+`DECISION_DATE`: The decision date for the H1-B visa application.

-JOB_TITLE: The title of the job offered by the U.S. employer to the foreign worker.
+`JOB_TITLE`: The title of the job offered by the U.S. employer to the foreign worker.

-SOC_TITLE: Standard Occupational Code (SOC) is the occupational title given by foreign workers to the employees.
+`SOC_TITLE`: Standard Occupational Code (SOC) is the occupational title given by foreign workers to the employees.

-BEGIN_DATE: Requested start date of the employment period.
+`BEGIN_DATE`: Requested start date of the employment period.

-END_DATE: Requested end date of the employment period.
+`END_DATE`: Requested end date of the employment period.

-EMPLOYER_NAME: Organizational name of the employer who submits the application.
+`EMPLOYER_NAME`: Organizational name of the employer who submits the application.

-EMPLOYER_STATE: State where the employer is located.
+`EMPLOYER_STATE`: State where the employer is located.

-WAGE_RATE_OF_PAY: Wage provided by the employer to the foreign workers.
+`WAGE_RATE_OF_PAY`: Wage provided by the employer to the foreign workers.

-PREVAILING_WAGE: The average wage paid to workers in similar occupations in the same geographical area.
+`PREVAILING_WAGE`: The average wage paid to workers in similar occupations in the same geographical area.

 __Project Structure__